microsoft/PartnerResources/_docs/Skilling/AI ML Academy/vignettes.md

 - academy page
 ---

-# AI & ML Academy
+# AI & ML Academy Vignettes

-## Content
+## Vignette Sessions

-Welcome to the AI and ML Academy (AIA)!
-This academy includes 5 modules, all of which build on top of each other.
-It incorporates technical assets as well as best practices.
-We include common AI/ML scenarios that we have seen throughout various industries.
-The objective of the academy is to help you all move faster and build effective solutions.
-The modules are:
+In our AI & ML Academy Vignettes, we extend the content of the original series by including modules on current topics related to artificial intelligence and machine learning.

 {% include series.md
     includetags="ai & ml academy|academy content|vignettes"